UCSC-Treehouse/pipelines/README.md

 # UCSC Treehouse Pipelines

-Makefile to run pipelines used in Treehouse at partner sites
+Makefile to run pipelines used in Treehouse at partner sites on a single machine from the command line.

 ## Requirements

 Docker 1.12.1 or greater
 50G Memory
+100G for reference files
-100G Storage per Sample
+100G Storage per sample

 ## Getting Started